E

 In the US, both the ESD Association and the EIA set industry standards for ESD testing and safety.
 JEDEC and the IEC set tolerance standards for integrated circuits.

 The JEDEC human body model (HBM) for ESD allows for human contact to create voltages as high as 30 kV.
-JEDEC also has a machine model (MM) and charged device model (CDM) for ESD, although the latter is considered obsolete.
+JEDEC also has a machine model (MM) and charged device model (CDM) for ESD, although the former is obsolete.
 As electronics feature size has decreased over time, circuits have become more sensitive to ESD, so the tolerances assumed by the models have had to be lowered.

 The anti-static mats used during electronics assembly have a non-conductive upper surface and a conductive underside, albeit less conductive than, say, a wire.
 The operator wears a wrist strap connected to the mat’s underside, which is in turn connected to earth ground, commonly the grounding wire of an AC socket.
 This prevents both static buildup on the operator and voltage differential between operator and work surface.
 A powered ESD monitor is sometimes connected to the mat underside as well, to provide an audible alarm if the mat isn’t grounded.